-Iraq shall provide the Agency with reports as detailed in Articles 60-69 in respect of nuclear material subject to safeguards under this Agreement.
+The Government of Japan shall provide the Agency with reports as detailed in Articles 60 to 65 and 67 to 69 in respect of nuclear material subject to safeguards under this Agreement.

 Reports shall be made in English, French, Russian or Spanish, except as otherwise specified in the Subsidiary Arrangements.